 Any profession in the world has its requirements for one to be considered qualified for it.
 Veterinarians too have not been left out.
-They are required to fulfill certain requirements before they can be considered as qualified and able veterinarians.
+They are required to fulfil certain requirements before they can be considered as qualified and able veterinarians.
 In some cases, for an undergraduate student to get admission, he/she has to undergo a pre-veterinarian course to prepare them for the task ahead.
-This at times is compulsory considering that some of the students do not have science background which is very vital as far as the veterinarian course is concerned.
+This at times is compulsory considering that some of the students do not have a science background which is very vital as far as the veterinarian course is concerned.
 Indeed it is very rare for one to be considered for admission without this pre-qualification.

-After all is said and done in class and field, one will be required to obtain a license.
+After all, is said and done in class and field, one will be required to obtain a license.
 This license is meant to enable one practice in all areas that recognizes and uphold the license and its content.
 For one to be considered qualified to hold the license one has to pass an examination administered by a qualified body.
-This exam is meant to confirm the educational fitness, professional ethics, personal information and the diagnostic expertise.
+This exam is meant to confirm the educational fitness, professional ethics, personal information and diagnostic expertise.
 The examination is administered to all who are in the professional before any license can be granted.

 Veterinarians will also be required to confirm their residency status.
 This is meant to enable the examination body to differentiate between the residents and non-residents.
 There are rules that are meant to enable a country license only the bonafide citizens and only aliens who have the right documentation.
 This may be discriminatory but on the other hand very important.
 After the residency exam, the practitioner will become certified by the board and start practising.
 One may start earning a little stipend when on residency examination.